 Available: Audiobook | Paperback | Hardcover | Kindle | Audio CD

 5. Aquaman: The Atlantis Chronicles Deluxe Edition

 When a meteorite struck the continent of Atlantis, their surviving cities used an unusual combination of science and magic to protect the people.
-In contrast, King Orrin had faith in the science that led his people to thrive underwater.
+In contrast, King Orrin believed in the science that led his people to thrive underwater.
 But his brother King Shalako rejected science in favor of worshipping dark powers.
 It’s an aquatic addition, possibly one of the most epic sci-fi historical fiction books.
 This is the whole history of the aquatic nation of Atlantis.

 King Aurin has a heavy hand in forming what the true Atlantis is.
-When it sank, the city was protected by this huge dome that would let them breathe oxygen inside and protect it from the immense pressure of the underwater sea life.
+When it sank, the city was protected by this huge dome that would let them breathe oxygen inside and protect it from the immense pressure of underwater sea life.
 This book takes you on a fantastic journey through time in a lost city.
 You can see many textures and colors, aquatic life, and how costumes are designed.
-Each story is carefully crafted that it flows.
+Each story is carefully crafted so that it flows.

 Author: Peter David

 Nonfiction Books About Atlantis